 - Not visit homes where a resident has coronavirus symptoms unless that home requires a critical emergency.
 In that case, they will wear full personal protective equipment (PPE).

-Using social distancing and PPE, we can safely carry out repairs in your home even if you have been advised to shield as you are at higher risk from coronavirus.
+Using social distancing and PPE, we can safely carry out repairs in your home even if you were advised to shield as you are at higher risk from coronavirus.
 However, we do understand if you wish to delay your repair at this stage.

 Understandably, we have a backlog of non-emergency repairs to carry out as we have not been able to complete them for some time.
-We are putting extra resources in place so we can carry out your repairs as soon as possible, and we appreciate your patience.
+We have put extra resources in place so we can carry out your repairs as soon as possible, and we appreciate your patience.

-Our safety checks, such as annual gas safety checks, have continued during the lockdown because they are so important.
+We are carrying out safety checks, such as annual gas safety checks, because they are so important.
 They are legal requirements and, more importantly, they help keep you safe at home.

 Our teams and contractors have the equipment and guidance they need to keep everyone safe.
 If you are due a visit, then we will contact you to arrange it.
 Please get back to us to organise a suitable date for the visit and to ask any questions you may have.

 Our Customer Service Advisors are working from 8.30am to 5pm on weekdays to take your phone calls, emails and social media messages.